abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

-# Concurrency Check in ABP Projects
+# Handle Concurrency with EF Core in an ABP Framework Project with ASP.NET Core MVC

 In this article, we'll create a basic application to demonstrate how "Concurrency Check/Control" can be implemented in an ABP project.